Speak a word.

 There are giant windows in this room.
 There is no moon outside, but the sky outside is lit by a billion stars.
 He can see a whole arm of the Milky Way Galaxy.
 Wherever they are, it’s not near any cities.

 “We must do something to you which you will find horrible above all others.
+Something which would not have otherwise happened to you.
 You’ve grown too accustomed to pain.
 We haven’t truly hurt you in a long while.
 Follow me.
 Tonight, we must hurt you down to the very place you think of as your soul.”

 Ella stands and walks by a couch where the corpses of an elderly couple are propped up in a sitting position.
-Its obvious they’ve killed each other.
+It’s obvious they’ve killed each other.
 One of Ella’s games.
 She liked to talk to people until they murdered each other.
 All it usually took were a few secrets spoken aloud.
+All the photos on the walls showed the couple smiling and in love.

 Seth follows until they are in a wide desert clearing in the back of the house.
 There’s a hole dug in the ground with an empty and open coffin inside of it.